 The recently published booklet Quaker belief in action: conscientious objectors in the First and Second World Wars tells the stories of seven of those conscientious objectors, as remembered by Quakers in Oxford.

 Members of Oxford Meeting take an active interest in our community and the wider world.
 Some participate in the EAPPI, the Living Witness Project, Action AWE, initiatives in civil liberties, and peace vigils at Aldermarston on the first Tuesday of each month.
 The Meeting has collectively considered issues such as the NHS, spending cuts, global change, and Remembrance Sunday.

-We provide free counselling rooms to MEET in Oxford, a new charity offering low-cost trauma therapy.
+We provide free counselling rooms to MEET in Oxford a new charity which was founded by three members of Oxford Meeting and offers low-cost trauma focused therapy.

 Oxford Meeting contains several long-term groups working on social issues.
 These include:

 - Oxford Friends Action on Poverty (OxFAP)

 - Oxford Friends Action on AIDS